technicalagilecoach/SudokuSolver/Notes.md

 - polish the code to make the GitHub-repo public
 - remove data from git retrospectively, e.g. puzzle files, this notes, ...
 - clean up code for calling the solver in SolverWrapper.cs
-- clean up code for printing solutions in Output.cs -> currently not used
+- clean up code for printing solutions in DebugOutput -> currently not used
+- reduce different internal formats for puzzles?
+  - single line string (with/without linebreak), list of 9 rows, cells in Puzzle object
 - clean up/refactor
   - BoxLineReduction
   - PointingPairs